-Composing blog entries requires strong ability and skills.
+Writing an SEO-friendly article requires understanding the basics of SEO and excellent writing skills.
 It takes a lot of experience to make sure your readers are intrigued.
-The structure of your blog post plays an important role and so, it is wise to keep it simple and enjoyable.
+The structure of your blog post plays an important role, so it is wise to keep it simple and enjoyable.

-If the readers like your content they will share the article with others.
-This will help increase your search engine ranking.
-Thus, if you need to improve your rankings, improve your writing abilities.
+Thus, improve your writing abilities if you need to improve your rankings.
 Start with these tips on how to write SEO-friendly blogs.

-There are no shortcuts to internet success.
-A report by wesitemuscle.com claims that it takes anywhere between 90 to 180 days to get to the first page of Google.
+There are no shortcuts to digital success.
+According to Website Muscle, it takes anywhere between 90 to 180 days to get to the first page of Google.

-Take a look at this interesting experiment that Ahrefs ran:
+Take a look at this exciting experiment that Ahrefs ran.

-It’s safe to say that consistently SEO-optimized web content (for at least 3 months) is the only way to get good results.
-In this article, we list down the checklist for ensuring your blog is SEO-friendly:
+It’s safe to say that consistently SEO-optimized web content (for at least three months) is the only way to get good results.
+In this article, we list down blog SEO tips to make your content more SEO-friendly.

-Before you start, sit and think about what message you are trying to convey to your audience.
-Ask the following questions to yourself and try to get an answer.
+Before writing an SEO-friendly article, think about the message you are trying to convey to your audience.
+Ask yourself the following questions and try to get an answer.

 - What would you like to tell your readers?